Skip to Content

 Rep. Henry Cuellar has submitted the following funding requests for important community projects in TX-28 to the House Appropriations Committee.
 Projects are listed in alphabetical order.

-Under guidelines issued by the Appropriations Committee, each Representative may request funding for up to 15 projects in their community for fiscal year 2024 – although only a handful may actually be funded.
+Under guidelines issued by the Appropriations Committee, each Representative may request funding for up to 15 projects in their community for fiscal year 2025 – although only a handful may actually be funded.
 Projects are restricted to a limited number of federal funding streams, and only state and local governments and eligible non-profit entities are permitted to receive funding.
 Representatives must also provide a written statement describing the federal nexus for each Community Project Funding request.
-Additional information on the reforms governing Community Project Funding is available here.

 In compliance with House Rules and Committee requirements, Rep. Cuellar has certified that he, his spouse, and his immediate family have no financial interest in any of the projects he has requested.